Mel Eves: Playing Style

-Whilst Eves would boast favourable goals per game record in the first team, he believes he could have secured more during his time but due to the quality Wolves already had up front, he was often use as a winger.
+Whilst Eves would boast favourable goals per game record in the first team, he believes he could have secured more during his time but due to the quality Wolves already had up front, he was often used as a winger.
 He describes himself as being pacey and wiry (lively).

 Discussing playing style of the 1979-89 season Eves recalls: "That season we won 3-2 at Everton, 3-2 at Arsenal, and we beat Man United 1-0 away and I scored there.
 We won about 11 games away from home.
 We did very well away because we'd got players who could score from a lot of positions.
 I was probably third top scorer.
 If they had had the Pro Zone figures then, I'd loved to have known how far I ran in a game.
 I was expected to track back every time and if I didn't I would know about it."